julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, January 13, 2025.
+Tuesday, January 14, 2025.
 Quote of the day:

-> "Computer science is no more about computers than astronomy is about telescopes." - Edsger Dijkstra
+> "A bird perched on a branch is never afraid of the branch breaking.
+Her trust is in her wings." - Anonymous